PETS PETS

 Cons

-• 53-pound weight makes it difficult to move once assembled
+• Weight makes it nearly impossible to move once assembled

 Pros